• Skip to primary navigation

 Expert Tips

-• Don't small dice the potatoes or they will be too small and will dissolve into the sauce.
+• Large dice the potatoes or they can break down in the sauce.

-• Don't over cook the fried rice.
-Once the cooked rice is mixed with the eggs and soy sauce, immediately transfer to the baking dish.
+• Don't overcook the fried rice - once it's tossed with the eggs and soy sauce, quickly transfer to the baking dish.

-• Brown the chicken for extra flavor.
-The browning really takes the taste of chicken to the next level.
+• Brown the chicken for extra flavor - browning the chicken will add more flavor to the sauce.

 Instructions